About your skin

 Finding the right product is not easy but an ideal emollient would include a combination of the three.

 Combination skin has two or more different skin types on the face, this is the most common skin type and can sometimes be difficult to identify and treat.
 It typically has dry and flaky skin on some parts of the face, and excessive oil on others.
-Many mistakenly believe they have oily skin when they, in fact, a combination skin type.
+Many mistakenly believe they have oily skin when they, in fact, have a combination skin type.
 Unless an individual’s skin is oily all over, there are likely portions of skin that are dry or normal, which would qualify as combination skin.

 The skin will often be shiny in the T-zone, which includes the forehead, nose, and chin.
 These areas tend to have more active oil glands than other parts of the face like the cheeks.